wg-osr/walkerga.github.io/monsters/abhir.md

 ## Mutation

-You bear the trapped soul of a defeated warrior.
+Your studies of the aberration has changed you in horrible, gruesome ways: You bear the trapped soul of a defeated warrior.
 It manifests as a chitinous armor on ...

 1. ... your legs.
 1. ... one of your arms.